 Sarees of South India are the representation of several cultures that exist here with the Tamil, Kerala and Sinhalese societies standing out most strongly.
 Today, sarees of South India have earned the epithet of one of India’s major saree-weaving regions by producing considerable quantities of rural, peasant and urban middle-class sarees in silk, cotton, rayon and polyester.
 The colourful festivities of India gets a pan view of women folk clad in these ornamented, vast coloured sarees.
 The handloom cooperatives of Tamil Nadu sell sarees throughout India keeping in mind the latest trends and designs.
 This is one of the reasons behind the fact that many traditional designs from different south Indian localities have been incorporated into the repertoire of other areas.
 Though these amalgamations of different styles and materials have made it impossible to differentiate the actual origin of the textile of a saree from the other, some sarees possess their own typical styles that are easily distinguishable.

 South India is the centre where mulberry silk with Karnataka alone accounting for about 60 percent.
 Sericulture is practiced mainly in the southern part of the state, in Bengaluru, Kolar, Tumkur, Mysore and Mandya districts, although it is now expanding northwards.
 Most Tamil and southern Andhra Pradesh weavers belong to either the Devanga (weaver) or Saalikan (Saliyar) castes.
 Apart from the Saaliya, Jaada (Lingayat) and Neekaara weaving communities, men and women of other non-traditional communities are also involved in weaving south Indian sarees.

 The sarees of south India includes the Chettinad Sarees, Gadwal Sarees, Kanjeevaram Sarees, Konrad Sarees, Mysore Silk Sarees and Pochampally Sarees that are called the traditional sarees of this region.

 Konrad Sarees: The Konrad or the temple saree is considered to be one of the coveted sarees of this region and is also a specialty item from Tamil Nadu.
 The sarees have secured a distinct position among the south Indian women due to their simple yet classy and ethnic look that go well with any occasion.

-.
-The weavers take the designs of the sarees from south-eastern temple structures and are worn in religious occasions and festivals.
-One of the most sought after sarees of South India is Kanjeevaram silk that are widely used among the women of Tamil Nadu.
+Kanjeevaram Sarees: One of the most sought after sarees of South India is Kanjeevaram silk that are widely used among the women of Tamil Nadu.
 These sarees are preferred because of the quality material and affluent traditional look.
 This sarees have secured the most preferred corner in the heart of the south Indian women and are worn in weddings and religious occasions.